andrew/ultimate-awesome/README.md

 - [awesome-rtc](https://github.com/rtckit/awesome-rtc) - :satellite: A curated list of awesome Real Time Communications resources.
 - [awesome-maps](https://github.com/simsieg/awesome-maps) - There is more than google: A collection of great online maps 🌍🗺🌎.
 - [awesome-robotics-datasets](https://github.com/mint-lab/awesome-robotics-datasets) - A collection of useful datasets for robotics and computer vision.
-- [awesome-solana](https://github.com/paul-schaaf/awesome-solana) - 🏎️ A curated list of awesome things related to Solana 🏎️.
 - [AiTreasureBox](https://github.com/superiorlu/AiTreasureBox) - 🤖 Collect practical AI repos, tools, websites, papers and tutorials on AI. 实用的AI百宝箱 💎 .
 - [awesome-fairness-in-ai](https://github.com/datamllab/awesome-fairness-in-ai) - A curated list of awesome Fairness in AI resources.
 - [awesome-heroku](https://github.com/ianstormtaylor/awesome-heroku) - A curated list of helpful Heroku resources.